 - Can Lead To Disordered Eating Patterns

-When people constantly deny themselves from eating what they want, it can lead them to develop disordered eating patterns, such as binging or anorexia nervosa (4).
-For any type of meal pattern to be safe and healthy, it must be done in moderation and only for a short period.
+When people constantly deny themselves from eating what they want, over time it can lead them to develop disordered eating patterns, such as binge eating disorder or anorexia nervosa (4).
+For any type of restrictive meal pattern to be safe, it must be done in moderation and only for a short period.
+Some people may also need medical supervision, so always discuss your diet plans with your doctor.

 Healthy Alternatives To The Chicken, Rice, And Broccoli Diet